percona/documentation/percona-xtradb-cluster/5.6/source/wsrep-provider-index.rst

    :default: value of :variable:`wsrep_node_address`

 This variable specifies the address on which nodes listens for Incremental State Transfer (|IST|).

+.. variable:: pc.announce_timeout

+   :cli: Yes
+   :conf: Yes
+   :scope: Global
+   :dyn: No
+   :default: PT3S

+Cluster joining announcements are sent every 1/2 second for this period of time or less if the other nodes are discovered.

 .. variable:: pc.checksum